marek-miller/clap-fundsp/README.md

 ## How to compile the plugins

-We assume Rust Edition 2024 (available on *nightly* Rust 1.85).
+The examples assume the use of Rust Edition 2024 (available in nightly Rust 1.85).

-Build the examples with:
+Build the examples with the following command:

 ```
 cargo build -r